homuch/verilog-eval/README.md

 **If you would like to benchmark against the original VerilogEval 1.0 harness, please checkout Git branch "release/1.0.0" which has been kept to preserve this original benchmark.
 Otherwise, the main branch can be used for the improved harness.**

+## Ways to run manual model

+1. `podman build -t verilog-eval -f Dockerfile .`
+2. Run the script `run-podman.sh` to run the benchmark in a container.
+3. Manually solve all problems in the dataset.
+4. Rerun the script `run-podman.sh` to complete the benchmark.

 ### VerilogEvalV2 with Reframed Prompts and New Scripts

 This repo contains the original VerilogEval dataset with reframed prompts